Blandford Forest

-Blandford Forest is a scattered area of woodland centred to the northwest of the town of Blandford Forum in North Dorset, England.
+Blandford Forest is a scattered area of woodland centred to the northwest of the town of Blandford Forum in Dorset, England.

 Location

 According to the Forestry Commission, Blandford Forest comprises a number of scattered woodlands around the village of Winterborne Stickland, including Whatcombe Wood and France Down.

 History

 The Forest has one scheduled archaeological site: the ancient earthwork of Crossdyke on Okeford Hill near Shillingstone.